Potton: Great Fire

 The Great Fire of Potton started in a stack of clover in a field in the area of what is now Spencer Close, in 1783.
 King Street, half the Market Square and some of the Brook End area were destroyed.
 It was reported to have burned for a day.
 Local people raised £6,000 to help those most in need.
 The 13th-century parish church, St Mary's, survived.
 Rebuilding after the fire has left the town with a number of Georgian buildings.

 Railway

 The Sandy and Potton Railway, also known as Captain Peel's Railway, opened on 9 November 1857.
-It was established by Captain Sir William Peel VC, who resided at The Lodge.
-When the Great Northern Railway came to Sandy in 1850, Captain Peel had a branch line built to his estate and on to Potton.
+It was established by William Peel, who resided at The Lodge.
+When the Great Northern Railway came to Sandy in 1850, Peel had a branch line built to his estate and on to Potton.
 The railway's locomotive was named Shannon, after the frigate Captain Peel was commanding.
 He never saw his railway; he died of smallpox on 22 April 1858 in India.
 The engine itself is in the collection of the National Railway Museum and is currently housed at Didcot Railway Centre.
 The Potton Barbershop Harmony Club named its male chorus 'Shannon Express' after the locomotive.